nicholassmart/infinitebottleapp/_pages/privacypolicy.md

 The developers of Subnetwork do not collect or store data from you, period.

-Subnetwork saves data only at the request of you, the user, and is stored only on your local device.
+Subnetwork saves limited subnet configuration data only at the request of you, the user, and stores this data only on your local device using CoreData.
 It is not accessible to the developers of Subnetwork or any third party.